Photo by Zach Michaud

 Old Ways Ceremonies can be your guide, can tell your story, and can help you create the perfect ceremony for you.

 My name is Zach Michaud.
-I grew up in Central Maine, but have chosen to call Portland, Oregon my home since 2006.
+I grew up in Central Maine, called Portland, Oregon my home since 2006, but I'm back, baby!
+I recently moved my life back to Maine and am currently based just outside of the ORIGINAL Portland.
 I graduated from the University of Rhode Island with a Doctor of Pharmacy degree, which gave me academic challenges and brought me much financial success and stability that I was seeking back then.

 After looking back at some of my own old ways, I remembered that I have been a storyteller from a young age and even won a few awards for doing it.
 I also love creating magical moments with groups of people, of which only the memories and emotions will last.
 That is true in my theater background and also in my work with the Radical Faeries.